jhpyle/docassemble/_docs/api.md

  - [403] "Access Denied" if the API key did not authenticate.
  - [400] "Parameters i and session are required" if the `i` parameter and `session` parameters are not included.
  - [400] "Unable to obtain interview dictionary" if there was a problem locating the interview dictionary.
+The `i` and/or `session` might be incorrect, or the interview session for the given `i` and `session` might have been deleted.
  - [400] "Unable to decrypt interview dictionary" if there was a problem obtaining and decrypting the interview dictionary.